 The largest expense is usually the lawyer.
 In the Netherlands, lawyers generally work with an hourly rate, which depends on experience and specialization.
 The more complex and lengthy the proceedings, the higher the final costs.

-It is important to make in advance clear agreements about:
+It is important to make clear agreements about:

 -